-The sweet spot for etching is thin sheet metals between 0.010mm and 1.5 mm thick.
-The thicker the sheet the longer it takes to etch meaning metals above 1.5mm are uneconomical to process.
+Sheet metals between 0.010mm and 1.5 mm thick can be etched.
+The thicker the sheet the longer it takes to etch, meaning metals above 1.5mm are uneconomical to process.

-Etched parts are burr- and stress-free, flat and leave the material temper and magnetic properties unaffected.
+Alongside this, chemically etched parts remain flat, burr- and stress-free, leaving the material properties unaffected.

 The minimum standard etched opening achievable is 0.1 mm, but with development, etching can achieve even finer features.